About the Writing Center

 Location and Hours

-The Writing Center is located in JH423 and offers twenty-five minute appointments during ESP.
+The Writing Center is located in JH423 and offers a range of different appointments, for twenty-five minute and forty-five minute consultations.
 For more specific information regarding our hours and to schedule appointments, please see our scheduling website.
 To make appointments, you must first register by using your usma.edu email account.

-Bring in your assignment and whatever writing you’ve done for it so far, including notes, full drafts, or portions of drafts, in double-spaced hard copy.
-(In fact it’s ideal if you can bring in two copies—one for you and one for your Writing Fellow to review simultaneously.
-Regardless, it is much easier and more effective for us to read your work and advise you about it if we can take it in hand, analyze it carefully, and mark up moments to discuss with you; with laptops, it’s harder for us to read closely, and of course we won’t type any comments or suggestions directly into your own document.)
+Bring in your assignment and whatever writing you’ve done for it so far, including notes, full drafts, or portions of drafts, in double-spaced hard copy if you can.
+It's much easier and more effective for us to read your work and advise you about it if we can take it in hand, analyze it carefully, and mark up moments to discuss with you.
+With laptops and tablets, it’s harder for us to read closely, and of course we won’t type any comments or suggestions directly into your own document.
 You might also consider bringing in any written feedback you’ve received from your instructor.

-Finally, you can best prepare for your session by coming in with a plan: come in having thought about (even written down) specific questions you want to address.
-After all, it’s your paper: make sure you know what your biggest concerns are, and be ready to make the most out of your limited time with us by directing our attention to what’s most important to you.
+You can best prepare for your session by coming in with a plan: come in having thought about specific questions you want to address.
+You might even write them down in advance.
+After all, it’s your paper: make sure you know what your biggest concerns are, and be ready to make the most out of your limited time with us by focusing our attention on what’s most important to you.

-At the beginning of the session, we will ask you about your assignment and how you've begun to approach it.
+At the beginning of the session, we will ask you to tell us about your assignment, how you've been approaching it, and your concerns.
 If you know what you want to work on during the session, you should tell us during this preliminary conversation.
 If you haven’t yet written anything, we might just discuss your ideas and consider different ways of developing and organizing them.
 You might leave the session with an outline or a thesis statement, or you may discover that you need to do more research before you can begin an outline.

-If you have written something, even just an outline, we will read through what you have and discuss it with you.
+If you have written something, even just an outline, we will read through as much as we can and discuss its strengths and weaknesses with you.
 Our main interest is the argument and structure of your paper—its substance and organization.
-Some questions we might reflect on include: Do you respond to the assignment?
+Some questions we might ask: Do you respond to the assignment?
 Do you have a thesis?
 Does your evidence support the thesis?
 Does each of your paragraphs argue a single point, and do they follow each other in a logical order?
-We might well spend a whole session on just one of these bedrock issues; if so, our goal won’t be for you to rewrite your whole paper right then and there, but rather to for us to work together to map out ways you could proceed once you’re back at your own desk.
+We might well spend a whole session on just one of these bedrock issues; if so, our goal won’t be for you to rewrite your whole paper right then and there, but rather to for us to work together to map out paths you can take on your own.

-Of secondary interest to us are problems of style as well as conventions and correctness.
-We might use part of a session to ensure that you’ve stitched together effective transitions or that your sentences are clear, concise, and grammatically correct.
+We might also discuss issues of style and mechanics with you.
+Sometimes we'll discuss whether you’ve stitched together effective transitions or whether your sentences are clear, concise, and grammatically correct.
 We might also comment on whether you have cited your sources appropriately.
-Rather than identifying every mistake in your writing, however, we’ll try to point out patterns of error and explain the rules that will enable you to identify your own mistakes in future.
+Rather than identifying every mistake in your writing, however, we’ll try to point out one or two patterns of error and explain the rules that will enable you to identify your own mistakes in future.

 Finally, no matter where you are in the writing process, please plan to take notes during your consultation.
 It’s essential that you leave your consultation with some concrete ideas about where to go next, and explicit, detailed notes will help you to do that.

 Writing Fellows do not read papers in advance; nor do we review papers over email outside of regular Writing Center hours.
-At this point, we simply don’t have the resources to take the time advance reading requires, and in-person consultations are usually much more effective than virtual ones.
-If you have more questions about your paper than we’re able to address in one session, consider scheduling another consultation.
-You might also seek out other resources for writing assistance at West Point as appropriate, including CEP Writing Specialists, company tutors, and classmates.
-For more information about these resources, see our “Additional Resources” page.
+At this point, we simply don’t have the resources that advance reading requires, and in-person consultations are usually more effective than virtual ones.
+If you have more questions about your paper than we’re able to address in one session, come see us again!
+You might also seek out other resources for writing assistance at West Point, including CEP Writing Specialists, company tutors, and classmates -- check out our “Additional Resources” page.

-Stop in or just email us; we’re happy to help.
+If you have any other questions, please just stop in or email us; we’re happy to help.